A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Numerical tests

 Let us now draw our attention to the optimization problem and its performances when combined with model order reduction.
 Table \ref{tablenompod} shows the convergence of Algorithm \ref{Alg:POD} for the nominal optimization.
 The number of updates of the snapshot set is given in the first column.
-Since our goal is to reach a desired electromotive force, we set as a stopping criteria the difference between $E_0(p,{\bf u}_h^\ell(p),90^\circ)$ obtained from the POD, and $E_0(p,{\bf u}_h(p),90^\circ)$ obtained from the full simulaiton.
-Furthermore, we note that the electromotive force is a linear function which allows us to use the a-posteriori estimator for the state variable.
-As one can see we wIth the surrogate-based optimization obtain the same results as with the full model.
-The fifth column presents the number of iterations needed in each sub-optimization problem and the sixth column presents the error estimation of the state equation.
+Since our goal is to reach a desired electromotive force, we will also compare $E_0(p,{\bf u}_{h,\mu}^{0,\ell}(p),90)$ obtained from the POD, and $E_0(p,{\bf u}_{h, \mu}^0(p),90)$ obtained from the full simulation.
+As one can see with the surrogate-based optimization obtain the same results as with the full model.
+The fifth column presents the number of iterations needed in each sub-optimization problem and the sixth column presents the worst case of the error estimate $\Delta_{u_\mu^n}^{\ell}(p)$ for $0\leq |\mu| =n\leq 1$.
 In the stopping criterium of Algorithm \ref{Alg:POD} we choose $tol=1e-4$.
 In the last column we show the number of basis functions which also represents the dimension of the reduced problem.
+The dimension of the reduced space corresponds to the rank of current snapshot matrix.
 We note that the results of the algorithm are close to what we have shown in Table \ref{tab:results2}.
 The CPU time will be discussed at the end of the section.

 Next we analyze the performance of POD for the robust optimization problem.
-In Table \ref{tablelinpod} we present the results of POD with a linear approximation of the robust counterpart.
-As one can see we obtain an impressive reduction of the amount of PDEs solved, keeping the same accuracy attained in the high dimensional problem (compare Table \ref{tab:podresults}).
+In Table \ref{tablelinpod} we present the results of POD with a linear approximation of the robust counterpart with $n_{max}=2$.
+As one can see after two iterations we are able to recover the same results obtained without model order reduction, obtaining also a good approximation for the electromotive force (compare column 2 and column 3 in Table \ref{tablelinpod}).

-In Table \ref{tablequadpod} we present the result within the surrogate model for the solution of the robust optimization problem with quadratic approximation.
+Then, we present the results of the surrogate models for the solution of the robust optimization problem with quadratic approximation with $n_{max}=3$ in Table \ref{tablequadpod} and with quadratic approximation with moving expansion point in Table \ref{tablequadshiftpod}.
 The same considerations discussed in the linear example hold true.
 We note that the number of POD basis functions used in each optimization in this case is larger due to a richer snapshot set.